lara-zeus/sky/README.md

 <h1 align="center">Lara Zeus Sky</h1>

-Lara-zeus sky is simple CMS for your website. it include posts, pages, tags, and categories.
+Lara-zeus sky is simple CMS for your website.
+It includes posts, pages, tags, and categories.
 >small tasks can be time-consuming, let us build these for you,

 ## Support Filament